-Residence Halls at Worcester State University provide housing to approximately 1,200 full-time undergraduate students.
+Residence Halls at Worcester State University provide housing to full-time undergraduate students.

 Chandler Village is a unique living area with 63 apartments in 26 interconnected townhouses.
 The apartments accommodate four, five, eight, nine, ten, or eleven persons and include furnished common living and kitchen areas.

 Dowden Hall, more traditional in style, is a five-story residence hall that includes single, double, and triple rooms with study and recreational lounges.
 There is a convenience store on the first floor and a fitness center in the basement.
-It is named for Vera Dowden Baldwin '34, M.Ed.
-'53, whose connection with Worcester State University spanned 70 years.
-She joined the faculty in 1957, and she also served as supervisor of student teachers, dean of women, and the first dean of students in 1970.